 - This 7 day tour from Los Angeles includes San Francisco, Las Vegas, Grand Canyon, Lake Powell, Bryce Canyon and Zion Park

-- This 7 day tour visits Los Angeles, San Diego, Las Vegas and many of the National Parks in the Southwest
+- This 7 day tour visits Las Vegas and many of the National Parks in the Southwest

 - This 8 day tour from Los Angeles includes a night in Las Vegas, as well as Joshua Tree National Park, Death Valley National Park, Yosemite National Park and San Francisco